-Proposal: University Core
+Approved University Core

-Submitted to the SLU community (St. Louis and Madrid) by the University Undergraduate Core Committee (UUCC)
+Adopted by the SLU community (St. Louis and Madrid)

-January 31, 2020
+March 20, 2020

 One University :: One Core

 The University Core at Saint Louis University prepares all students to be intellectually flexible, creative, and reflective critical thinkers in the spirit of the Catholic, Jesuit tradition.
 The Core nourishes students' minds, hearts, souls, and well-being, and guides them in discerning how to use their talents for the good of others and find God in all things.